poetapp/wordpress-plugin/README.md

 #### API URL

-The URL of the Frost API, which is: https://api.frost.po.et/works
+The URL of the Po.et API, which is: https://api.poetnetwork.net/works

 #### Token

-You will need an API token, which you can obtain here: https://frost.po.et
+You will need an API token, which you can obtain here: https://explorer.poetnetwork.net

 #### Post articles to API automatically on insert or update?